hphelion/documentation/commercial/GA1/commercial.install-GA-supportmatrix.md

 ### Other seed cloud host requirements and recommendations {#otherseed}

-There are no software requirements for the undercloud and overcloud controllers.
+There are no software requirements for the undercloud and overcloud controllers because all required software is contained within the images deployed on the system.

 Other requirements and recommendations for the seed cloud host are as follows: